LightBurnSoftware/Documentation/CreatingNewVectors.md

 * Holding Shift locks the aspect to create squares or circles.
 * Holding Ctrl (![Command icon](/img/key-command-16.png)on Mac) creates them from the center out.

+#### Creating rounded corners on rectangles
+You can create rounded corners on rectangles by selecting the shape and going to the Shape Properties tool window.
+In this window you can edit the base path properties including Width, Height and Corner Radius.

 ### Node Editing Tool ![Node Tool Icon](/img/NodeTool.PNG)
 [Video Tutorial #2: Node Editing](https://www.youtube.com/watch?v=uzFsrUwONbw#t=9m15s)
 * Allows you to move the vertices of a selected shape.